aaronparker/aaronparker.github.io/_posts/2015-05-08-citrix-synergy-2015.md

 # User Group Initiatives

-Some new initiatives around Citrix user groups looks to be one of those &#8220;worst keep secrets&#8221;, but I won't share details, however this is something worth looking forward to and getting involved in.
+Some new initiatives around Citrix user groups looks to be one of those "worst keep secrets", but I won't share details, however this is something worth looking forward to and getting involved in.
 Full details will be announced by Citrix on Tuesday.